 Prerequisite(s): PY 101, PY 301, PY 302 and choice of PY 317, PY 318, PY 319 or PY 320.

-PY 402 - Internship

-Qualified students may intern in agencies, non-profit settings, and businesses that offer significant roles for psychologists, e.g., marketing, user design firms, schools, clinics, rehabilitation centers, or in industry or policy organizations.
+PY 402 - Internship Qualified students may intern in agencies, non-profit settings, and businesses that offer significant roles for psychologists, e.g., marketing, user design firms, schools, clinics, rehabilitation centers, or in industry or policy organizations.
 Students will be challenged to integrate their psychology and liberal arts academic studies with the practical aspects available in the site locations.
 Students perform 20 hours of internship at their site and meet regularly with their faculty coordinator and intern cohort group.
 Students meet regularly with their site supervisor and complete journals documenting their experience and hours.
-Students complete 280 hours on site over the course of their semester position
+Students complete 280 hours on site over the course of their semester position Note: Meets Citizenship Learning Outcome (CITZ) Four credits.
 Prerequisite(s): Permission of faculty coordinator, Junior (over summer) or Senior Standing in the major.
+Russian RU 100 - Russian I A course for beginners, it is a study of the fundamental structure of the language with vocabulary development, practice in reading, writing, and conversation.
+The course involves three class hours and one session of conversation with the Native Speaker each week.
+Four credits.